coq/ceps/text/xxx-rewrite-rules.md

 their eliminator (eg. quotient types or higher inductive types).
 - Defining functions using a mechanism more powerful that the usual pattern-matching.
+- Define extension of CIC such as Exceptional Type Theory or Setoid Type Theory

 # Detailed design